Katze zischt. Aggressive Katzen zÀhmen.

 • Sit quietly near her and let her make the first move.

-• Put out food and move away so the cat can eat undisturbed.
+• Provide food and move away so the cat can eat undisturbed.

-• Slowly shorten the distance to the feeding area.
+• Gradually reduce the distance to the feeding area.

 • Create hiding places where the cat feels safe.

-• Let her decide when to come out.
+• Let her decide when she comes out.

-• When the cat accepts you, slowly extend your hand.
+• If the cat accepts you, slowly extend your hand.

 • Avoid touching the head directly – start with the sides.

 A cat that reacts aggressively needs special attention.
-It's important to identify the cause of the behavior and address it specifically.
+It is important to identify the reason for the behavior and address it specifically.

 Tips for dealing with aggressive cats:

-• Check health: Have your cat examined by a veterinarian to rule out pain.
+• Check the cat's health: Have a veterinarian examine the cat to rule out pain.

-• Respect territory: Give the cat its space and do not force it into situations that overwhelm it.
+• Respect territory: Give the cat its space and don't force it into situations that overwhelm it.

-• Create rituals: Set feeding and play times provide security.
+• Create rituals: Fixed feeding and playtimes provide security.

 • Calming aids: Sprays or diffusers with pheromones can help reduce stress.